nickpending/mcp-censys/README.md

 # mcp-censys

-> mcp-censys is a MCP server that taps into the Censys Search API for real-time domain, IP, and FQDN reconnaissance.
+> mcp-censys is a MCP server that taps into the Censys Search API for real-time domain, IP, and FQDN reconnaissance, now with enhanced **MCP Prompt Templates**.

 > [!CAUTION]
 > This is intended solely as a demonstration and is not production-ready.
 It is not an officially supported product.